Hollow-Moon/Hollow-Moon.github.io/wohn-tl.md

 * Brand new title logo
 * Chapter title images retranslated
 * Some miscellaneous warning messages are now translated
-* Bitmap glyph crashes in later chapters fixed by making alt. resolution versions
+* Crashes in later chapters caused by text image macros fixed by downscaling
 * Every instance of "sorcery" in chapters 1-7 changed to "magecraft"
-* You can now take focused window screenshots with the text
+* You can now take focused window screenshots with text
 * Font selection menu re-implemented

 ### Current Team